Last updated on June 3, 2024

 Mechanised manufacturing

 In the mid-19th century, American manufacturers entered the watchmaking industry.
 They introduced a mechanised system of manufacture.
 This allowed high volumes of components to be produced with consistent quality.
 The result was reliable, accurate timepieces available in large numbers and at affordable prices.
 The Swiss manufacturers were quick to follow suit, with the English watchmakers lagging behind.
-The mechanised system allowed manufacturers to produce blank frames, or ébauches, as they were known in Switzerland. Ébauche movements are essentially unbranded movements that are sold on to watchmakers for finishing.
-The watchmakers would then embellish the movement by polishing or branding and assemble the components.
+The mechanised system allowed manufacturers to produce blank frames, or ébauches, as they were known in Switzerland. Ébauche movements are essentially unbranded movements that are sold to watchmakers for finishing.
+The watchmakers would then embellish the movement by polishing or branding and assembling the components.
 They would then fit them into a pocket watch case and sell them to the unsuspecting public, who thought they were buying directly from the watchmaker.

 Retailers

 The term watchmaker becomes even murkier when we start considering the high street retailers.
-The shops that sold watches to the public often used the terms “watchmaker” to impress their customers.
+The shops that sold watches to the public often used the term “watchmaker” to impress their customers.
 The vast majority of these establishments never actually made watches, or if they did it was a long time in the past.
 The terms are still used today by high street retailers as a marketing ploy.
 The retailers ordered their watches from the watchmaker with the retailer’s brand printed on the dial and sometimes engraved on the movement.

 The perfect example of such a retailer is Fattorini & Sons from a post I have written recently.
 Sometimes it is possible to discover who made the ébauche by looking for markings on the pillar plate.
 The pillar plate sits underneath the dial and cannot be seen without dismantling the watch.
 This is unlikely to be done by anyone without specialist skills and tools.

 We end up with three definitions of a watchmaker.
 Each term becomes more tenuous as it moves further from the original.
-In the 16th and 17th centuries, the term referred to a craftsman that created an entire watch by hand.
+In the 16th and 17th centuries, the term referred to a craftsman who created an entire watch by hand.
 It changes as we move into the 18th and 19th centuries.
 The term now refers to the person who collects the watch components from dozens of specialist craftsmen and oversees the assembly.
 Finally, we have the high street retailers who merely marketed themselves as watchmakers.
 Therefore the definition of a watchmaker is varied.

 A list of additional posts regarding antique watches can be found on the Guides page.